kaiwenx99/LinuxAssign1/README.md

 After running the command above, we have successfully connected to the Arch Linux droplet in DigitalOcean via SSH key pair.

-## Step 5: Install and configure `doctl` under existing droplet environment using Pacman
+## Step 5: Install and configure `doctl` on the Arch Linux droplet using Pacman

 Firstly, make sure you are connected to the arch linux droplet via this command: